WanderWise Wandering Tech Guide

 Elevated (Score: 30–40)

 The risk of wandering is high and immediate.
-Real-time tracking, alarms, and 24/7 safeguards are essential.
+Real-time tracking, alarms, and around-the-clock safeguards are essential.

 Advanced (Score: 41+)

 Wandering risk is high.
-You’ll need continuous monitoring tools and fast response options to keep your loved one safe.
+You’ll need continuous monitoring tools and fast response options to keep your loved one as safe as possible.

 How Technology Needs Change Over Time